mehrdadzakershahrak/MindForge-Framework/GOVERNANCE.md

-## Governance Structure
+# Governance Structure

-### Supreme Oversight Board (SOB)
+## Supreme Oversight Board (SOB)

-The project will be overseen by the Supreme Oversight Board, consisting of active community members who are committed to the project's success.
-The SOB will:
+The SOB is responsible for making ethical and strategic decisions for the project.
+The board ensures adherence to the project's core principles and addresses ethical considerations.

+### Roles and Responsibilities

-Review and approve major decisions.
+- Approve major decisions.
-Ensure that the project adheres to its core principles.
+- Review adherence to core principles.
-Address any ethical considerations arising from project developments.
+- Handle ethical considerations.

+### Membership

-Members of the SOB will be elected based on their contributions, adherence to project principles, and community engagement.
+- Members are elected based on contributions and community engagement.
+- Elections are held annually.

+## Decision Making

+Decisions are made through consensus.
+If consensus cannot be reached, a majority vote is used.